digital-land-attic/region-collection/README.md

 Collects the region data available from ONS.

-*Currently just collects the boundary data because the region data is collected in the [organisation-dataset](https://github.com/digital-land/organisation-dataset).
-Will be updated soon.*

 # How to use

 We recommend working in a [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) before installing the python dependencies: